extrange/server-core/README.md

 # My Home Server

-Containers comprising my home server.
+Containers on my home server, which are exposed to the internet or Tailscale.
 See my [blog] for more details.

 ## Updating Postgres containers across major versions